SteveGeyer/Doris/README.md

 # Software

 The software driving Doris can be found in the [sketches](https://github.com/SteveGeyer/Doris/tree/master/sketches) directory.
+It has versions for both the V2 and V3 designs.

 # License